TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

         ..  card-footer:: :ref:`Install and manage extensions <extensions_index>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: Troubleshooting

+        Troubleshoot common issues that can occur during installation.
+The troubleshooting chapter covers both TYPO3 CMS and the host environment, including the web server, database and PHP.

+        ..  card-footer:: :ref:`Learn how to troubleshoot <troubleshooting_index>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: The "Introduction Package"

         The "Introduction Package" is a great place to start if you are looking